5 minutes with…Darrell

 Working at Nightingale House is like having a second family.
 I love those little moments when we cook for the residents, and everybody is in the kitchen playing music and enjoying themselves.
 All the staff work hard to maintain this type of atmosphere.

 Keeping up with all the regulations is hard work.
 Policy and procedures change all the time, so you must make sure your work is above board.
 These are communicated to us, so that helps.

 Everyone here feels valued as a team.
-We see the results of the work we do with the young adults, quite quickly.
-I know of friends in other jobs who are far removed from the result of their work, which can make things monotonous.
+We see the results of the work we do with young adults quite quickly.
+I know of friends in other jobs who are far removed from their work’s impact, which can make things monotonous.
 At Progress, you do not wait to see the payoff.

 You can bring a lot of life experience to Progress.
 Communication skills are the foundation of care.
 When you care for a loved one, you obviously have empathy.
 So these transferable skills can be used.